mattlean/lean-js-app-starter/starters/basic-node-ts/README.md

 #### 2. Start the development build

-Finally, start the dev build with this `package.json` script:
+Start the dev build with this `package.json` script:

 ```console
 npm run dev